koyeb/example-koa-prisma/README.md

 Koyeb is a developer-friendly serverless platform to deploy apps globally.
 No-ops, servers, or infrastructure management.
 This repository contains a Koa application using Prisma you can deploy on the Koyeb serverless platform for testing.

-This example application is designed to show how a Koa application using Prismacan be deployed on Koyeb.
+This example application is designed to show how a Koa application using Prisma can be deployed on Koyeb.

 ## Getting Started